mjasion/mjasion/content/posts/first-blockchain-contract/index.md

 And we will be asked again for confirming the transaction
 ![](metamask-example-contract.png).

-When everything will be done, our transaction should be visible on Etherscan: https://rinkeby.etherscan.io/tx/0x5d53899e2cfc1ce5afa597f5073792d06fbceeaa0d3c9d78ccde57e714f28b7d
+When everything will be done, our transaction should be visible on [Etherscan](https://rinkeby.etherscan.io/tx/0x5d53899e2cfc1ce5afa597f5073792d06fbceeaa0d3c9d78ccde57e714f28b7d)
 ![Etherscan](etherscan.png)

 And at the end we can check if `petOwner` field contains our definition: